• Skip to primary navigation

 Tips

-• Bake on a baking sheet.
+- Bake on a baking sheet.
 That is a must.
-Like with parchment to make any spills/cleanup easier.
+Line the pan with parchment to make cleanup easier.

 Chef Tip

 My TOP TIP is practice this before the big day, make it once before a holiday meal.
 This is the only recipe out of 700 on my blog I would say this about.
-It really is easy but a run through is recommended.
+It really is easy, however a test run before a holiday meal is recommended.

 This delicious Thanksgiving dessert recipe is a beautiful centerpiece, and an edible history lesson.